voxeet/comms-app-react-events/README.md

 ### Basic terminology

-As you browse through the source code and documents, you might come across some of these terms
+As you browse through the source code and documents, you might come across some of these terms:

 * **A host** is a participant with additional permissions to manage the conference and other participants.
 * **A viewer** is a participant who can only receive video and audio stream from the conference.